mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 A few months ago, a user contributed a small change to an open-source project I maintain.
 I gave them feedback within hours, but they promptly disappeared.
 I checked again a few days later, but there was still no response from the author.

-Six weeks later, the mysterious developer popped up again to submit their revisions.
+Six weeks later, the mysterious developer reappeared to submit their revisions.
 While I appreciated their effort, the lag between rounds of review had doubled my workload.
 Not only did I have to re-read their code, but I also had to re-read my feedback to recall the state of the discussion.
-Had they followed up within a day or two, I wouldn't have had to do all the extra work of restoring context.
+Had they followed up within a day or two, I wouldn't have had to do all that extra work.

 {{<img src="effort-graph.jpg">}}

-A six-week pause is extreme, but I frequently see unnecessary delays on full-time teams.
+A six-week pause is extreme, but I frequently see long, unnecessary delays among teammates.
 Someone sends out a changelist for review, receives feedback, then puts it on the back burner for a week because another task distracted them.

 In addition to the time lost in restoring context, half-finished changelists increase complexity.
-It's harder for everyone to keep track of what's already merged and what's in flight.
+It's harder for everyone to keep track of what's already merged and what's in-flight.
 With more partially-complete changelists, there are more merge conflicts, and nobody likes fixing those.

 Once you send your code out, driving the review to completion should be your highest priority.
 Delays on your end waste time for your reviewer and increase complexity for your whole team.

 ## Conclusion

 When preparing your changelists for review, remember the golden rule: value your reviewer's time.
-If you demonstrate that you care about their experience as a reviewer, they'll return the favor.
+If you demonstrate that you care about their experience, they'll return the favor.
 A reviewer who focuses on the interesting parts of your code generates quality feedback.
-If they have to spend time untangling your code or policing simple mistakes you could have caught yourself, you both suffer.
+When they have to untangle your code or police simple mistakes you could have caught yourself, you both suffer.

 Congratulations!
-You've read to this point and integrated these ideas, which means you're an expert reviewee.
+If you've read to this point and integrated these ideas, you're now an expert reviewee.
 Your reviewer is likely in love with you, so treat them well.

 TODO(mtlynch): Add alt text